 Figure 5.
-Tier 3 Staffing Strategy for Routine Ward Level Care during a Pandemic
+Tier 3 Staffing Strategy for Routine Ward Level Care during a Pandemic. \For assumptions, please see Figure 4 caption.

 - viii.
-Pediatric Care - For MTFs that have a large footprint of pediatric providers (pediatric residencies, pediatric intensivists, pediatricians, pediatric nursing), there should be consideration during crisis care to have pediatric providers care for adult patients with appropriate consultative support to offload adult services.
-Patient complexity and co-morbid status should be weighed more

-- For smaller MTFs that have minimal pediatric beds, minimal pediatricians (i.e., Family Practice caring for children), consider diverting inpatient pediatric patients to dedicated children's hospitals.
+Pediatric Care - For MTFs that have a large footprint of pediatric providers (pediatric residents, pediatric intensivists, pediatricians, pediatric nursing), there should be consideration during crisis care to have pediatric providers care for adult patients with appropriate consultative support to offload adult services.
+Patient complexity and co-morbid status should be weighed more heavily than younger age when selecting appropriate patients.(90, 91) This will leverage appropriate expertise, as it is common for pediatric providers in the military to care for active duty personnel in the operational setting.
+If regional surge is significant, consider diverting critically ill pediatric patients to regional children's hospitals to allow more space for adult care at the MTF utilizing pediatric assets.(92) For MTFs with these capabilities, SCCM has released recommendations for caring for critically ill adults in Pediatric ICUs available at: https://journals.lww.com/pccmjournal/Fulltext/2020/07000/Caring for Critically III Adults With Coro navirus.1.aspx. - For smaller MTFs that have minimal pediatric beds, minimal pediatricians (i.e., Family Practice caring for children), consider diverting inpatient pediatric patients to dedicated children's hospitals.
 This decision should be made based on available community capacity and there should be communication with local facilities to strategically plan for patient distributions.
 MTFs must still maintain dedicated non-COVID-19 medical missions, and should not sacrifice care in other areas (e.g., use NICU beds/ventilators for adult patients if needed in the NICU). - b.
-Privileging Options.
-In accordance with national standards for accreditation, local leadership may cross-level providers to provide patient care, treatment and services necessary as a life-saving or harm reducing measures, provided the care, treatment, and services are within the scope of the individual's license without modification of existing privileges.
-Disaster privileges can only be granted to volunteer licensed independent practitioners when the organization's Emergency Operations Plan has been activated.
+Privileging options: In accordance with national standards for accreditation, local leadership may crosslevel providers to provide patient care, treatment and services necessary as a life-saving or harm reducing measures, provided the care, treatment, and services are within the scope of the individual's license without modification of existing privileges.
 During emergencies, providers undergoing "just in time" training for work outside their normal areas may work within the scope of their individual licensure and do not require privilege modification, addition or supervision.
 Privileging authorities may award disaster privileges on activation of their emergency management plans consistent with provisions established in DHA PM 6025.13, Volume 4.

-3. Staff Training:
+3. Staff training: